Skip to main content

 Swift-format

-Configure formatter
+Configure the formatter

 warning

-Next, add the following to your .vscode/settings.json:
+Add the following to your .vscode/settings.json:

 .vscode/settings.json